If they are still with your daughter or son, it’s tough being on the outside looking in and not being able to help your son/daughter out.

 - Staying in touch with your grandchildren.

-They are also excellent at triangulation, so try to avoid situations where you are alone with them, then your son or daughter who is being manipulated by them will find it hard to believe the narcissists realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists side and cut your child off from supportive family and friends.
+They are also excellent at Triangulation, so try to avoid situations where you are alone with them.
+Your son or daughter who is being manipulated by them will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.